tsawler/tabula/OBJECT_STREAMS.md

-# Object Streams Implementation Plan
+# Object Streams Implementation

-This document outlines the implementation of PDF 1.5+ Object Streams (ObjStm) support in tabula.
+This document describes the PDF 1.5+ Object Streams (ObjStm) support in tabula.

+## Status: IMPLEMENTED

+Object stream support was implemented on 2024-11-27.
+All phases are complete.

 ## Background